microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 **Overview**

-In this exercise, you will configure access to on-premises Integrated Windows Authentication app (implemented as the default IIS web site) from the internet by installing and configuring Azure AD Application Proxy.
-You will test access to this application by using a Contoso Azure AD tenant user account as well as by using a Fabrikam Azure AD tenant user account configured as a guest account in the Contoso Azure AD tenant.
+In this exercise, you will configure access to an on-premises Integrated Windows Authentication app (implemented as the default IIS website) from the internet by installing and configuring Azure AD Application Proxy.
+You will test access to this application by using a Contoso Azure AD tenant user account and using a Fabrikam Azure AD tenant user account configured as a guest account in the Contoso Azure AD tenant.

 ### Task 1: Install and configure Azure AD Application Proxy